 1. Scoping and estimation

-The development of your MVP starts with the basics: understanding your business plans, needs, the features you’d like your digital product to have, and the general idea you have for it.
+The development of your MVP starts with the basics: understanding your business idea, needs, the features you’d like your digital product to have, and the general idea you have for it.
 The goal of this phase is to define the scope of your project, give you an estimate and a schedule for development.

 2. Workshops and preparation

-Here’s where the fun begins: during a session of tailored workshops, the details of the project, i.e things like the product’s appearance, product strategy, tech requirements and anything else you’d like to work on, are specified.
+Here’s where the fun begins: during a session of tailored product discovery workshops, the details of the project, i.e things like the product’s appearance, product strategy, tech requirements and anything else you’d like to work on, are specified.

 Now that there’s a clear vision of what your MVP is supposed to be like, this phase can be finished up by creating the wireframes, design drafts and gathering the requirements for building the minimum viable product.